On October 21, 1976, "Leftoverture", the fourth album in two years by "Kansas", was released.

 We write quite a bit about the effects of one artist on another, the feedback that always exists between artists and bands with the pendulum shifting the dominance in the music market between England and the US over the years.
 Basically, the whole concept of our radio show - "Face/Off", of our Facebook page and our site, is built on this tension between old and new, between influential and influenced, and this album is one of the most prominent examples of this.
 An album that sits on the "crossroads" of influenced and influential.
-On one hand it sucks from British progressive rock with bands like "Genesis", "Gentle Giant", "Emerson Lake &" Palmer and "Camel" and on the other hand influence on bands that will emerge a decade or more later like "Dream Theater" which borrowed some of it's brilliant riffs from this album.
+On one hand, it takes from British progressive rock with bands like "Genesis", "Gentle Giant", "Emerson Lake &" Palmer and "Camel" and on the other hand, it was an influence on the bands that will emerge a decade or more later like "Dream Theater", which borrowed some of its brilliant riffs from this album.

 Singer and keyboardist Steve Walsh had writer block at the time, forcing Kerry Livgren to work harder to produce new material for the album, and indeed the talented Kerry was almost exclusively responsible for writing, with Walsh's assistance only in three of the album's eight tracks.

 The song actually continues from the same point where the previous album "Masque" ended.
-The last words in the song "The Pinnacle" were "I stood where no man goes Above the din I rose", where the word Din means "noise", "the commotion".
-While the first line in the first sentence of the song "Carry On Wayward Son" (after the a cappella) begins with the words "Once I rose above the noise and confusion", meaning in both cases it is a person who rose above the noise and commotion.
+The last words in the song "The Pinnacle" were "I stood where no man goes Above the din I rose", where the word "Din" means "noise", or "commotion".
+While the first line in the first sentence of the song "Carry On Wayward Son" (after the a cappella) begins with the words "Once I rose above the noise and confusion", meaning in both cases it is a person who rose above the "noise and commotion".

-By the way, some claim that the opening riff of the song was borrowed from the song "I'm Gonna Leave You" by the band "Journey".
-To the skeptics among you, we will say that the song is taken from Jurney's album "Look into the Future" from 1975 and that the two bands were on a joint tour that year.
+By the way, some claim that the opening riff of the song was borrowed from the song "I'm Gonna Leave You" by "Journey".
+To the skeptics among you, we will say that the song is taken from "Journey's" album "Look into the Future" from 1975 and that the two bands were on a joint tour that year.
 Listen and judge for yourself:

 In conclusion, this is an excellent album that does not have weak moments.
 There is a perfect balance here between progressive and basic rock, between complex and simple, between melodic and virtuoso, which allows progressive lovers and classical rock lovers to meet at the crossroads created by this album and enjoy it in perfect harmony.